 In today's setting, binge drinking is becoming an acceptable pastime with parents freeing the children from restrictions that once governed alcohol consumption.
 Stories of children barely in teens undergoing rehabilitation due to alcohol problems are causes of concern (NACADA, 2007).
-On the other between children and their families; parental involvement in a child's life; supportive parenting that meets financial, emotional, cognitive and social needs; clear limits and consistent enforcement of discipline (Gerstein and Green, 1993).
+On the other hand, families can serve a protective function where there is a strong bond between children and their families; parental involvement in a child's life; supportive parenting that meets financial, emotional, cognitive and social needs; clear limits and consistent enforcement of discipline (Gerstein and Green, 1993).
 Abandonment and homelessness is another reason for drug abuse among the youths in Uganda